Mallick17/AWS-Security_Hub/README.md

 ---

-## Getting Started
-# Amazon GuardDuty Hands-On Documentation
+## Amazon GuardDuty Hands-On Documentation

----

-## Before You Begin

 ### Key Notes:

 * GuardDuty is a **Regional service** — it must be enabled in every AWS Region you wish to monitor.